DVMProject/fnecore/README.md

 # Digital Voice Modem Fixed Network Equipment

-This is a library project that implements the basic communications layer for implementing DVM FNE clients (peers) and servers (masters).
+This is a library project that implements the basic communications layer for implementing DVM FNE clients (peers).

 ## License